SeRAlab/Robust-and-Accurate-UV-map-based-Camouflage-Attack/README.md

 ```

 ## Post-processing to get the deployable UV map:
-The output of `generate_camouflage_E2E.py` The generated camouflage is in the form of `.npy` (Our generated texture is in [here](https://github.com/SeRAlab/Robust-and-Accurate-UV-map-based-Camouflage-Attack/tree/main/src/textures/texture.npy)).
+The output of `generate_camouflage_E2E.py` is in the form of `.npy` (Our generated texture is in [here](https://github.com/SeRAlab/Robust-and-Accurate-UV-map-based-Camouflage-Attack/tree/main/src/textures/texture.npy)).
 To get the image of the texture,
 ```bash
 python src/generate_camouflage_E2E.py --textures=texture/texture.py
 ```